rkad40/7mc-book-salvation/chapters/c006-right-way.md

 - A fan of infanticide?—*There’s a verse for that.* (Psalm 137:9)
 - Want a cannibalism proof‑text?—*There’s a verse for that.* (John 6:53)

 These are extreme examples, of course.
-But for every verse that lends itself to these over‑the‑top misreadings, there are *hundreds* more that can be subtly misinterpreted—and those subtle misinterpretations are the ones that cumulatively lead to serious error.
+But for every verse that lends itself to these over‑the‑top misreadings, there are *hundreds* more that can be subtly misinterpreted—and those subtle misinterpretations are the ones that can cumulatively lead to *serious* error.

-It is not uncommon these days to hear Christian apologists simply shotgun verses at an opponent—as if the sheer number of biblical citations creates an impenetrable wall against which the opponent’s logical attack with be blunted.
+It is not uncommon these days to hear Christian apologists simply shotgun verses at an opponent—as if the sheer number of biblical citations creates an impenetrable wall against which the opponent’s logical attack will assuredly be blunted.

 Some call this tactic “verse slinging”.
-My own pet name for it is far moore appropriate.
+I have my own designation for it.
 I call it **soundbite theology**.

-Brandishing verses in this manner can certainly **seem** authoritative because it involves quoting the Word of God which **is** authoritative.
-The problem is, the moment you divorce a verse from its **context**, you invariably divorce it from its **meaning**.
+Brandishing biblical soundbites in this manner can certainly **seem** authoritative because it involves quoting the Word of God which **is** authoritative.
+The problem is that the moment you divorce a verse from its **context**, you invariably divorce it from its **meaning**.

+Reason being:

-Reason being: **The Bible is not a collection of dogmatic one‑liners**; it is, rather, the **living, breathing Word of God**.
+**The Bible is not a collection of dogmatic one‑liners.**

+Rather:

+**The Bible is the living, breathing Word of God.**

-The way that we avoid engaging in soundbite theology is to make sure that when we do cite a verse and appeal to its **clear** meaning, that its assessed meaning is **clearly** taught by the context.
+The way that we avoid engaging in soundbite theology is to make sure that, when we do cite a verse and appeal to its **clear** meaning, that its assessed meaning is **clearly** taught by the context.

-Biblical context has a hierarchy:
+In all such cases, it is important to note that biblical context has a hierarchy:

 > **Immediate > Chapter > Book > Bible**

 Immediate context carries the most weight, followed by the parent chapter, then the book, and finally the whole of Scripture.

-For example, suppose if we are trying to interpret a verse whose meaning hangs on the definition of a particular word in that verse.
-Suppose, as well, that the word is formally defined in the previous verse.
-In this scneario, it would be inappropriate to appeal to a different defintion of the same word 185 chapters away.
+For example, suppose we are trying to interpret a verse whose meaning hangs on the definition of a particular word in that verse.
+Suppose, as well, that the word is formally defined *in the previous verse*.
+In this scenario, it would be inappropriate to overlook the immediate context definition and appeal to a different definition of the same word *185 chapters away*.

 If that sounds oddly specific, it is.
 We will encounter that argument later in this book—and you may be surprised at who makes it, and even more surprised at the essential Protestant doctrine the context evasion attempts to protect.